user-friendly/practice/leetcode/README.md

 Totally misunderstood the problem's constraints.
 It's the longest common prefix amongst **ALL** strings!
 If of 100 strings, 99 strings are all "car", but the remining one is "dog" then there's no common prefix.
+Not so challenging as I initially thought.
+The challenge was reading comprehension!!!